Ben Edwards (kickboxer)

 Ben "The Guvner" Edwards (born 17 February 1985) is an Australian heavyweight kickboxer, boxer and mixed martial artist.
 He is the K-1 World Grand Prix 2010 in Canberra tournament champion.
-Edwards won the tournament by three 1st-round KO's the fastest win in K-1 history in total time of 3 minutes and 28 seconds breaking the previous record held by Jerome Le Banner of 4 minutes and 4 seconds in K-1 World Grand Prix 2001 in Osaka.
-Fighting out of Bulldog Gym, Canberra, Australia, he has competed in the K-1, Capital Punishment, Kings of Kombat, SUPERKOMBAT and It's Showtime promotions and is currently signed to GLORY.
+He won the tournament by three 1st-round KOs, the fastest win in K-1 history, in a total time of 3 minutes and 28 seconds, breaking the previous record held by Jerome Le Banner of 4 minutes and 4 seconds in K-1 World Grand Prix 2001 in Osaka.

+Fighting out of Bulldog Gym, Canberra, Australia, Edwards has competed in the K-1, Capital Punishment, Kings of Kombat, SUPERKOMBAT and It's Showtime promotions.
+He is currently signed to GLORY.

 Biography and career

 Ben Edwards was born in Sydney and has been living in Canberra since he was 4, currently residing in Queanbeyan.
-Edwards played Rugby league until he was 19.
+He played Rugby league until he was 19.
 He represented the Canberra Raiders sides in both Harold Matthews Cup and SG Ball sides.
 He went to Dickson College where he played first grade for the Queanbeyan Blues.

 Ben Edwards started kickboxing in 2003 at the Bulldog Gym under late John Verran his coach and mentor.

-After winning multiple ISKA kickboxing titles he made his K-1 debut at the K-1 World Grand Prix 2010 Canberra.
+After winning multiple ISKA kickboxing titles, he made his K-1 debut at the K-1 World Grand Prix 2010 Canberra.
 He knocked out all three of his opponents in the first round, including tournament favourite, Paul Slowinski, whom he had lost to twice in his career.
 He still maintains the record for the fastest kickboxing tournament in K-1 history, at 3 minutes and 28 seconds.

 At the K-1 Final 16, in the main event he lost to the eventual World Grand Prix champion Alistair Overeem in the first round.

 Following the loss he decisioned Carter Williams and knocked out Mighty Mo in 2011.
 He finished the year with a loss against Roman Kleibl in the semi-finals of the SUPERKOMBAT Fight Club tournament.
 After being dropped by Daniel Sam in the quarter-finals he finished off his opponent in the second round.
 Despite dropping Kleibl in the second round he was TKOed in the final round after running out of energy.

 He started out 2012 with a decision win against Ricardo van den Bos.
 He is now scheduled to face Rico Verhoeven on March, 17 in Australia.